 You'll also need to have a plan for keeping your documents organized.
 You will be receiving dozens of forms, reports, and notes.
 We had a total of 280 pages in our application once it was completed.
 You'll need a way to keep everything easily accessible and organized.
 My husband & I utilized a folder in our shared Dropbox account that had subfolders for application forms, supporting documentation, and provider notes.
 For the provider notes folder, every file that went in it was named with the year, month, date, and descriptive title.
 If you are a hard copy person, you'll need 10-15 folders and a large accordion to keep them all in.
 If you use hard copies or save things on your local hard drive, make absolutely sure you perform regular backups.
 There is nothing worse than having to start over because of lost or damaged documents.

 Next, there are likely appointments you need to set up, have, and receive the clinic notes from that will be essential pieces for your application (see list below).
-Remember that you have to document that your child has a high level of care need, and you'll need documentation that this was recommended from multiple providers during appointments with them.
-Your highest priority task is to schedule those appointments.
-It can take weeks to get on their schedule, and additional weeks after the appointment to receive the completed visit notes, so this is by far the part that takes the longest in your timeline.
+If you are applying to qualify based on a level of care need, you will need qualifying test scores from a Developmental Assessment / Psychological Evaluation from a qualified professional.
+It can take months to get on their schedule, and additional weeks after the appointment to receive the completed report, so this is by far the part that takes the longest in your timeline.
 If providers have full schedules, explain to them that you are working on your Katie Beckett application and request to be worked in or notified of the first cancellation.

 Request Medical Documents